CharlesIro1125/DataWarehouse/README.md

 found in the ETL_Postgres project repository.

 ## The ETL_cassandra project [ETL_cassandra] (https://github.com/CharlesIro1125/DataWarehouse/tree/master/ETL_cassandra)
+This project contains an extract, transform and load process to a Cassandra Database. the schema used was designed base on the queries to be performed.
+A cassandra database is not efficient for join operations, so the database schema is design to suit the query to be performed on the database. its a query dependent database for handling big data.

 ## The ETL_Redshift_Warehouse project [redshift warehouse](https://github.com/CharlesIro1125/DataWarehouse/tree/master/ETL_Redshift_Warehouse).
 This project contains a redshift cluster launched using infrastructure as code with an IAM permission to read data from an S3 bucket,then load the data on a staging area in